inception-project/inception-project.github.io/_use-case-gallery/recommender/index.md

 * Token String Matcher
 * Token Sequence Classifier(OpenNLP POS)

-After importing the project, this project appears in “Projects”.
-A user can click on this project, then switch to “Documents” to view the uploaded documents, and switch to “Recommenders” to view the configured two recommenders:
+After importing the project, this project appears in _Projects_.
+A user can click on this project, then switch to _Documents_ to view the uploaded documents, and switch to _Recommenders_ to view the configured two recommenders:
 ![projects_settings](recommenders_projects_settings.png)

-After that, a user can switch to the annotation page and open the document “Noam_Chomsky.txt”.
+After that, a user can switch to the annotation page and open the document **Noam_Chomsky.txt**.
 The recommendations are shown above the tokens.
 A user can find the detailed description for using active learning to do the annotations in the INCEpTION User Guide.
-By clicking “Help”, a user can view this user guide.
+By clicking _Help_, a user can view this user guide.
 ![annotation_page](annotation_page_with_active_learning.png)